 IMT’s staff are dedicated to unleashing the potential of energy-efficient, high-performing buildings.
 From utilities to the real estate community, our work spans a diverse group of stakeholders ready to improve building energy performance, and as a result, lower the building sector’s carbon emissions.

-As IMT’s new Associate Director of Utility and Regulatory Strategy, Julia Eagles plays a key role in helping IMT engage more effectively with utilities at the local, state, and national level.
+As IMT’s new Associate Director of Utility and Regulatory Strategy, Julia Eagles plays a key role in helping IMT engage more effectively with utilities at the local, state, and national levels.
 In this staff profile, Julia shares her path to IMT and what she’s excited to accomplish this year.

 What is one defining moment in your life when the reality of climate change became personal to you?
 How does your new role at IMT address the climate challenges that the world is currently facing?